fcrespel/jka-exporter/README.md

 ### Metrics

-The following metrics are exposed:
+The following base metrics are exposed:

 - `jka.clients.connected`: current number of clients connected
-- `jka.clients.max`: maximum number of clients allowed
+- `jka.clients.limit`: maximum number of clients allowed
 - `jka.clients.ping`: player ping in milliseconds (with player name label)

+The following RPMod metrics are exposed when the `-enable-rpmetrics` flag is set:

+- `jka.server.cs.limit`: maximum number of Config String characters allowed
+- `jka.server.cs.usage`: current number of Config String characters used
+- `jka.server.entities.limit`: maximum number of entities allowed
+- `jka.server.entities.usage`: current number of entities used
+- `jka.server.rpcs.limit`: maximum number of RPCS characters allowed
+- `jka.server.rpcs.usage`: current number of RPCS characters used
+- `jka.server.uptime`: server uptime in milliseconds

 When using the Prometheus exporter (default), metrics are available at `http://localhost:8870/metrics`.
 Note that dots (`.`) are replaced with underscores (`_`) in Prometheus metric names.